cloudposse/atmos/website/docs/cli/commands/validate/validate-component.md

 atmos validate component <component> -s <stack> [options]
 ```

-This command validates an `atmos` component in a stack using JSON Schema and OPA policies.
+This command validates an Atmos component in a stack using JSON Schema and OPA policies.

 <br/>